fwiko/university-projects/README.md

-Code written for university projects.
+A collection of my university coursework.